 Combines canyoneering and photography

 Learn how to take pictures at night

-Full 3-day course
+Full 3-day workshop

 Utah’s incredible wilderness offers striking landscapes and the perfect opportunity to learn all the technical details related to landscape photography.
 You’ll be exposed to panoramic views, where you can play with the light at every angle.
 You’ll also get the chance to learn about astrophotography and take shots of the unique night skies that are considered some of the world’s most extraordinary.